Data Protection advice and support to complement your business

 The DPIA itself is a structured process where we engage with the parties involved and provide a description of the process, an analysis, a risk assessment and a recommended review process.
 This will provide a roadmap for compliance.

-first can advise on your options and on how to minimise your exposure to risk, and provide you with a DPIA to comply with your obligations in this regard.
+first can advise on your options, how to minimise your exposure to risk, and provide you with a DPIA to comply with your obligations in this regard.

 Data Protection Impact Assessment